-- Data Source: California Department of Public Health, Center for Family Health, Genetic Disease Screening Program, Newborn Screening Data, 2000-2011.
-Accessed at: http://www.cdph.ca.gov/data/statistics/Pages/BreastfeedingStatistics.aspx (May 2013).
+- Data Source: California Dept. of Public Health, Center for Family Health, Newborn Screening Program Data, Breastfeeding Data (May 2015).

-- Footnote: Data for 2010 and 2011 should not be compared with earlier years due to a change in data collection methods.
-The California Department of Public Health provides margins of error because the forms used to collect these data are not always complete.
-In 2011, the margin of error at the 95% confidence level for the percentage of California infants with any breastfeeding was +/-0.1 and breastfeeding exclusively was +/-0.3.
+- Footnote: Data are based on the mother's county of residence as recorded on the birth certificate.
+The California Dept. of Public Health provides margins of error because the forms used to collect these data are not always complete.
+In 2013, the margin of error at the 95% confidence level for the percentage of California infants with any breastfeeding was +/-0.1 and breastfeeding exclusively was +/-0.2.
 Margins of error for individual counties were larger.
 LNE (Low Number Event) refers to data that have been suppressed.
 Numbers were suppressed if there were fewer than 5 cases; percentages were suppressed if there were fewer than 20 cases.

 - Low Birthweight and Preterm Births